artygus/webkit-webinspector/README.md

 # webkit-webinspector

 Standalone Webkit WebInspector frontend extracted from Webkit [sources](https://github.com/WebKit/WebKit/tree/main/Source/WebInspectorUI/UserInterface).
+This is a merely experimental project for local debugging needs, if you're looking for a more user-friendly soultion checkout the [ios-safari-remote-debug-kit](https://github.com/HimbeersaftLP/ios-safari-remote-debug-kit) project.

 ## Usage